NEFAC Mentors – Journalism

 Mentorship areas include building and maintaining a beat, using data and public records in stories, and doing quick-turn enterprise reporting.

-LAURA KRANTZ formerly covered higher education for The Boston Globe.
-She also worked for VTDigger in Vermont and the MetroWest Daily News in Framingham.
-She graduated from Boston University and is originally from Tampa, Fla.
+LAURA KRANTZ is a subscriber-products editor at The Chronicle of Higher Education.
+She formerly covered higher education for The Boston Globe, and she worked for VTDigger in Vermont and the MetroWest Daily News in Framingham.

 Mentorship areas include beat coverage, enterprise stories, national reporting locally, career development, self-care, public records, and working with other news departments.

-STEPH MACHADO joined WPRI in June 2015 as a reporter.
-She covers politics and the city of Providence for the Target 12 investigative team, holding government officials accountable at the Rhode Island State House and Providence City Hall.
+STEPH MACHADO is a Rhode Island-based reporter at The Boston Globe.
+She previously covered politics and the city of Providence for the WPRI Target 12 investigative team, holding government officials accountable.

 Mentorship areas include public records and court documents, mastering a beat and developing sources, investigative storytelling for TV, and digital storytelling.